Block Schedule

 Logistics & Traverse Sections

-Camp 10 is our biggest camp (it sleeps over 60 people) and is a twenty-minute helicopter trip from Juneau.
+Camp 10 is a twenty-minute helicopter trip from Juneau.
 Block 2 faculty fly in directly to Camp 10.
 The end of Block 2 is marked by the ski traverse from Camp 10 to Camp 18 (the “High Ice”).
 The ski is 18 miles, covering terrain that is mostly flat or gently sloping uphill.
 There are a few sections that may require technical route finding and/or roping up - we will teach all the skills required to complete this trip.
 Block 2 faculty will fly out of Camp 18 after completing the Camp 10 to Camp 18 traverse.